-Each module should be lifted by using a pallet jack or fork lift.
-If it is necessary to utilize a crane for rigging or lifting, each module shall be lifted by using lifting straps and spreader bars using rigging points identified on page 7 -Rigging and Lifting Procedures.
+Each module should be lifted using a pallet jack or fork lift.
+If it is necessary to utilize a crane for rigging or lifting, each module shall be lifted using lifting straps and spreader bars using rigging points identified on Rigging and Lifting Procedures on page 6.